ranujasanmir/PyGroupBot/README.md

 You will face some errors while using pygroupbot.

-1. **bot hasn't admin rights.
-ERROR_523** - Bot hasn't admin rights.
-Promote your bot as admin.
+1. **Something Wrong.
+ERROR_523** - Something messing in the bot.
+Check bot admin rights..

 2. **Bad request from telegram api.
 [Cannot run bot. check your internet connection].
 ERROR_400** - This error saying bot has problem with connecting to the telegram api.
 Check your device internet connection.
 Or create new bot token from Bot Father and give it to the bot.